Public Health (International) MPH

 • Médecins Sans Frontières.

-• GAVI Alliance.
+• GAVI, the Vaccine Alliance.

-The 10,000-word dissertation you write in your final semester gives you space for in-depth examination of an area of public health that’s relevant to your work and career aspirations.
+The dissertation you write in your final semester gives you space for in-depth examination of an area of public health that’s relevant to your work and career aspirations.

 Course structure